Basis of Preparation

 Revenue and Profit Recognition

-Revenue represents the fair value received and receivable in respect of the sale of residential housing and land and of commercial land and developments net of value added tax and discounts.
+Revenue represents the fair value received and receivable in respect of the sale of residential housing and land and of commercial land and developments net of value added tax and cash and non-cash incentives.
 This is recognised on the transfer of control to the customer on legal completion.

 In respect of social housing, the Group enters into contracts for the sale of social housing either at an agreed price or at a discount to open market value.
 Payment for these properties is made by the purchaser, either on legal completion of the unit or, in certain circumstances on a staged basis.
 Revenues in all cases are recognised on the transfer of control to the customer on legal completion of the built segment of homes.